keboola/connection-docs/catalog/multi-project/index.md

 * TOC
 {:toc}

-Keboola Connection is a very versatile platform and can be used in many different ways.
+Keboola is a very versatile platform and can be used in many different ways.
 When you deal with a larger number of source and destination systems, or when some of them are very complex or difficult to set up, you might consider splitting the traditional extract-load process into isolated projects.